fanoframework/fanoframework.github.io/deployment/standalone-web-server/index.md

 Ports below 1024 can be opened only by root.
 If you want to serve HTTP request directly without reverse proxy, there are options

 ### Redirect connections using firewall
-You can redirect connnections on port 80 to your application port, 8080 for example.
+You can redirect connections on port 80 to your application port, 8080 for example.
 Run as root
 ```
 # iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
 ```